VideoCAD

 Later on, if the According to camera parameters box is marked, the saved parameters will be loaded at each activation of this camera.

-At modeling monitors the parameters saved in cameras is always used.
+During modeling monitors and images for the PDF report the scene parameters saved in cameras is always used.

 If at clicking Save button the Save to selected cameras box is marked, parameter set on the View tab will be saved in all selected cameras.